ahmedaliashraf/TV_Show_Project/README.md

 # TV_Show_Project
-Investigate the social imapct of a TV show by calculating the total number of newborn named similarly characters from the show each year
+Investigate the social impact of a TV show by calculating the total number of newborn named similarly characters from the show each year

 I personally did the project with name data from year 1990 to 2015 and chose 3 shows, The Big Bang Theory and How I Met Your Mother and
 Game of Thrones, that either ran or still running in that time frame.